 To increase link security, you can enable SSL encryption and install SSL certificates on the necessary application services.
 SSL (Secure Sockets Layer) is used on the transport layer to encrypt network connections.
 It increases the security and integrity of communication data, but also increases the network connection time.

 Due to the inherent drawbacks of SSL encryption, activating this function will significantly increase your CPU usage.
-We suggest only enable SSL encryption for Internet connections that require encryption.
+We recommand that you only enable SSL encryption for Internet connections requiring encryption.
 Intranet connection are relatively secure, and generally do not require link encryption.

 Log on to the

 In the left-side menu bar, select Security control to go to the Security control page.